NikHoh/jetbot_maze/README.md

 # More

-More information on set up, installation and testing of the JetBot will be available after the Hardware handover two weeks after the kickoff of the project seminar.
+More information on set up, installation and testing of the JetBot will be available after the Hardware handover roughly two weeks after the kickoff of the project seminar.